HMO Mortgage Advice

 The type of product or scheme can also determine what rate you are charged.
 As a general rule, a fixed rate will be priced higher than a tracker or discounted variable rate and also if opting for a fixed rate, the longer the rate is fixed for, the more likely the higher it will be priced at from the outset i.e. a 5 year fixed will be priced higher at the outset than a 2 year scheme.

 With such a variety available and a huge amount of varying criteria when it comes to lending on HMO Mortgage Rates, why not drop us a line at Just Mortgage Brokers and let us take on the hard work for you when looking for the most appropriate options.

 HMO mortgage lenders

-Perhaps unsurprisingly, HMO mortgages represent a fairly specialist niche within the mortgage market, so you should not necessarily expect to be able to pop into your local high-street bank and get a multi-unit property mortgage.
-Of those lenders who do offer HMO mortgages, each may have its own criteria and definitions of what properties are HMOs, and whether they will lend on them.
+Perhaps unsurprisingly, HMO Mortgages represent a fairly specialist niche within the mortgage market, so you should not necessarily expect to be able to pop into your local high-street bank and get a multi-unit property mortgage.
+Each HMO Mortgage Lender may have its own criteria and definitions of what properties make an HMO, and whether they will lend on them.
 For example, it is not unusual for a lender to refuse to lend on any property with more than a certain number of rooms or storeys.

-Lenders who provide HMO mortgages can also vary in lending limits, deposit requirements and also whether they will offer lending to applicants without an established track record as a property landlord.
-It is not always easy to find the right lender with the best HMO mortgage rates, but Just Mortgage Brokers is an HMO mortgage broker with years of experience in sourcing lending for landlords looking to buy multi-unit properties to let.
+HMO Mortgages Lenders can also vary in lending limits, deposit requirements and also whether they will offer lending to applicants without an established track record as a property landlord.
+It is not always easy to find the right lender with the best HMO Mortgage Rates, but Just Mortgage Brokers is an HMO Mortgage Broker with years of experience in sourcing lending for landlords looking to buy multi-unit properties to let.
 Contact us today to discuss how we can help secure the mortgage that is right for you.